ClaysonIO/scheduled-pages/README.md

 ## Browser Permissions

 This application requires permission to open popup windows.
 You may need to allow popups for the site in your browser settings.

+## Chrome Extension

+The Chrome extension allows your scheduled pages to open automatically, even when the main application is closed.
+All your schedules are synced with the extension, so you can manage everything from the main application.

+### Installing the Extension

+1. Visit the application at https://scheduled-pages.clayson.io
+2. Click the "Download Extension" button on the main page
+3. Unzip the downloaded file
+4. Open Chrome and go to `chrome://extensions`
+5. Enable "Developer mode" in the top right corner
+6. Click "Load unpacked" and select the unzipped folder

+### How It Works

+The extension runs in the background and checks for schedules to run, even when the main application is closed.
+When a schedule needs to run, it opens the specified URL in a new tab.
+All schedules are synced with the main application, so any changes you make in the application are automatically reflected in the extension.